BP Diagrammatic Test

-BP looks for employees with a high ability to handle various situations in a specific manner.
-Applicants have to pass a situational judgement test before being offered a position.
-This is also referred to as a situational strengths test.
+BP looks for employees with a high ability of logic through the comprehension of diagrams.
+Applicants have to pass a diagrammatic reasoning test before being offered a position.

 BP use the following tests in their selection process: